 All applicants are requested to supply a digital film poster (in PDF or JPEG format, A3 portrait).

-The Slum Film festival judges reserve the right to exclude from the festival any short films that they decree incite violence, radicalization messages or bigotry (this does not mean that the films cannot contain scenes of violence).
+The Slum Film festival judges reserve the right to exclude from the festival any films that they decree incite violence, radicalization messages or bigotry (this does not mean that the films cannot contain scenes of violence).

 Submitted films will be entered into those categories chosen by the entrant.